jeremiah-corrado/fem_2d/README.md

 # fem_2d

-A rust library for 2D Finite Element Method computations, featuring:
+A Rust library for 2D Finite Element Method computations, featuring:

-- Highly felxible hp-Refinement
+- Highly felxible *hp*-Refinement
-  - Isotropic & Anisotropic h-refinements (with support for n-irregularity)
+  - Isotropic & Anisotropic *h*-refinements (with support for n-irregularity)
-  - Isotropic & Anisotropic p-refinements
+  - Isotropic & Anisotropic *p*-refinements
 - Generic shape function evaluation
   - You can use one of the two built in sets of Shape Functions
   - Or you can define your own by implementing the `ShapeFn` Trait